Have you ever tried saying a word so long that your tongue gave up halfway? 🧐 Well, welcome to the wild world of record-breaking words!

-What Word Takes 3 Hours to Say in English
+What is The Longest Word in The World That Takes 3 Hours to Say in English

 Explanation: In English, titin’s full chemical name is the word that takes about 3.5 hours to pronounce.